Lebgdu0012/tlauncher_portable/README.md

 # tlauncher_portable
 This is a portable version of tlauncher
-Run the .bat file to play the launcher here is the download link : https://mega.nz/folder/PdlmRZKa#0GwY-YcsvUyKSH943jie8g
+Run always the .bat file to play the launcher here is the download link : https://mega.nz/folder/PdlmRZKa#0GwY-YcsvUyKSH943jie8g